How do I

 Substance use disorder treatment is available for pregnant or parenting women and their children through the hotlines and databases listed above.
 Additional resources are also available through the North Carolina Pregnancy & Opioid Exposure Project.

-Learn more from the Substance Abuse and Mental Health Services Administration (SAMHSA)
+Learn more from the Partnership for Drug-Free Kids and the Substance Abuse and Mental Health Services Administration (SAMHSA)

 How Do I Choose a